-The number of Barriers identified, and Strategies and Actions developed will differ depending on the context and dynamics of the whole FDC service and the current capacity and capability of educators.
+The number of Barriers identified, and Strategies and Actions developed will differ depending on the context and dynamics of your FDC service and your current inclusion capacity and capability.

-A Barrier is something that is impacting the educators ability to include children with additional needs alongside their typically developing peers.
+A Barrier is something that is impacting your ability to include children with additional needs alongside their typically developing peers.